 They’re riding in side-slipping CH-47s or bone-jarring Humvees in those dreams.
 They’re walking through villages, knocking on doors and watching for movement in windows.
 They’re peering down the barrels of those wicked-looking M4s as they scope buildings or vehicles or rocky slopes.
 Their eyes are wide and their mouths are set.
 Their breath is quick and their hearts pound.
-They’re scared shitless, but they stand fast.
+They face down the fear and stand fast.

 I walk among them and pat them on the shoulder.
 I tell them to check their buddy’s gear, to keep their shit together, to watch their ass … all that good stuff.
 I try to say the right thing in those dreams, but my own war was so long ago and so different that my words are inadequate and my good intentions are out of date.

 I’m afraid for those young warriors, of course, but I’m downright terrified for us who sit so piously safe at home… because I can see no end to it.

 Because after all this time… after all our gloating over scientific advancements… after all our prattling about human rights and saving the planet and all that other happy horse-shit…our nations still ultimately solve their differences with the force of arms.
 We still send others to do our killing and dying for us… like someone hiring a lawn service because they don’t want to get their hands dirty.